 Fishing hooks from the middle Mesolithic were dredged up from the river Maas near the village of Lith not far from Oss.
 The first wooden statue found in the Low Countries dates from probably 5,300BCE and is known as the Little Man of Willemstad (a town in west Brabant).
 (See video clip: National Museum Leiden)

-However, how and where these people lived during the Mesolithic is still largely unknown, the many archeological finds don’t us anything about the life of them.
+However, how and where these people lived during the Mesolithic is still largely unknown, the many archaeological finds don’t tell us anything about the life of them.
 Slowly we start to see differences between groups living north and south of the great rivers.
 Different relations and trading networks started to create differences between these two groups of hunter gatherers.

 By 5,000BCE the hunter gathers had largely disappeared from the landscape and in some parts of the Low Countries (Drenthe, Limburg and South Holland) the first glimpses of the Neolithic people started to emerge, strangely so far no evidence from early agriculture have been found in Brabant, perhaps indicating a discontinuation of human occupation in this region during this intermediate period.